alkem-io/website/content/en/post/2022-08-knowledgebase/index.md

 ![](./header.png)

 *The Alkemio platform is growing!
 With the expansion of our users, guidance becomes more and more important.
-That is why we have made the first step towards building our **knowledge base**!*
+That is why we have made the first step towards sharing our **knowledge base**!*

 This knowledge base will overtime include a FAQ, how-to guides, tips and tricks for using the platform, relevant articles, etc.

 ### Frequently Asked Questions
-The good news is, we have put up our first version of the **Frequently Asked Questions** that you can access via [alkemio.foundation/faq/](https://www.alkemio.foundation/faq/) and the help icon on [alkem.io](https://alkem.io).
-The FAQ currently includes several questions related to the use of our platform, Alkemio in general, and the foundation behind Alkemio.
-Please have a look and share your suggestions!
+A good addition is that we have put up our first version of the **Frequently Asked Questions**.

+The FAQ can be accessed via [Alkemio Foundation website](https://www.alkemio.foundation/faq/) and the help icon on the [Alkemio Platform](https://alkem.io).
+The FAQ currently includes several questions related to the use of our platform, Alkemio in general, and the Foundation behind Alkemio.

 ![](./faq.png)

+It is an initial set of questions that we will be expanding over the coming weeks, so please have a look and share your suggestions!

-### Tips and Tricks with Markdown
+### Tips and Tricks: Markdown
-With help from our partners, we learn about how Alkemio can be used on a daily basis.
-To give you an example of some tips and tricks for the platform, we will dive a bit deeper into the **Markdown** functionality.
+As usage of Alkemio grows, we see how Alkemio is used on a daily basis.
+One example topic that is worth diving deeper into is **Markdown**.

 Markdown is an easy way to add **formatting elements** to text documents.
 On the Alkemio platform, Markdown fields are for example used for *Updates*, *Context* of your Hub/Challenge/Opportunity, or Aspect *descriptions*.
 As visualized below, it can be used in many ways.